teamie-chat/docker-drupal-demo/README.md

 ## About

-This image runs a Drupal site with the `t_chat` module enabled to demonstrate its features.
+This image runs a Drupal site with the [Teamie Chat](https://github.com/teamie-chat/drupal) Drupal module enabled to demonstrate its features.
 The `Dockerfile` of this image can also be used to understand how the required environment for `t_chat` can be built.

 ## Installation